openjdk/jmc/docs/devguide/README.md

 Next select _File | Import…_ and select _Maven / Existing Maven Project_ again, but this time from the root.

-Next we will import the project which contains the launchers.
-Select _File | Import…_ and then select _Existing Projects into Workspace_.
-Find the `configuration/ide/eclipse` folder and click Ok.

 ![Eclipse Config](images/eclipseconfig.png)

 After importing that project, we can now launch / debug JMC from within Eclipse: